Ronald Parker

-Ronald Parker is an American television screenwriter and producer.
-He is the co-author of the made-for-TV Joan of Arc with Leelee Sobieski and Peter O'Toole, Nuremberg with Alec Baldwin and Christopher Plummer, and Hatfields & McCoys with Kevin Costner.
+Ronald Parker is an American television screenwriter and film producer.
+He is the co-author of the made-for-TV productions Joan of Arc, Nuremberg, and Hatfields & McCoys.

 Early life

-Ronald Parker grew up in Hutchinson, Kansas and graduated from Hutchinson High School.
+Parker grew up in Hutchinson, Kansas, and graduated from Hutchinson High School.
 He received his journalism degree from the University of Kansas in 1972.

 Career

-Shortly after graduating from KU, he was hired as a literary consultant by Hollywood talent agency Creative Management Associates (later ICM).
+Shortly after graduating from KU, he was hired as a literary consultant by Hollywood talent agency Creative Management Associates.
 He left to become personal manager to actress Sarah Miles and writer Robert Bolt.
 After that, he went to New York to run the theatrical production office of producer Robert Fryer and raise financing for the original Broadway productions of Bob Fosse's Chicago and Alan Ayckbourn's The Norman Conquests.

 He returned to Los Angeles to be Director of Development at The Producer Circle Company, where his projects included The Shining and The Boys From Brazil.

-As Vice President of Creative Affairs at boutique studio Marble Arch Productions, his projects included The Muppet Movie, Sophie's Choice and On Golden Pond.
+As Vice President of Creative Affairs at boutique studio Marble Arch Productions, his projects included The Muppet Movie, Sophie's Choice, and On Golden Pond.

 Parker turned to producing, with films My Stepmother is an Alien directed by Richard Benjamin and starring Dan Aykroyd and Kim Basinger, Thursday's Child with Gena Rowlands and Rob Lowe, Legs with Gwen Verdon and John Heard, and The Fighter with Gregory Harrison.